Rebels say take army post near Syria's southern border

 They have also overrun several towns near the Israeli-occupied Golan Heights, fuelling tensions in the sensitive military zone.

-Only two weeks ago they seized an air defense base near the strategic southern international highway, bolstering access to supply routes to the capital Damascus.
+Only two weeks ago they seized an air defence base near the strategic southern international highway, bolstering access to supply routes to the capital Damascus.

 Rebels say their capture of large amounts of weapons, ammunition and vehicles has helped them to maintain an offensive after a long period in which the southern border area was quiet compared to northern and eastern parts of Syria.